jinlynn/Superstore-Project/README.md

 - `README.md` — Project overview and documentation

 ## 🧩 Business Question
-What are the trends in sales and profitability across products, states, categories and customer segments?
+What are the trends in sales and profitability across products, states, categories and customer segments and what can be done?

 ## 📌 Key Performance Indicators (KPIs)
 - Total Sales